cooperaj/pact-behat-extension/README.md

           | createdAt    | 2018-05-11T11:00:00+00:00 | dateTimeISO8601 |

  - like - will define type matching
- - empty value - will use exac value matching
+ - empty value - will use exact value
  - boolean - will check bool type
  - dateTimeISO8601 - will match to date format